Isaac in the Bible

 Verse ConceptsWineProviding WinePeople Blessing

-So he came and kissed him; and Isaac smelled his clothing and blessed him and said,
+So he came closer and kissed him.
+When Isaac smelled his clothes, he blessed him and said:

 Verse ConceptsPeople KissingNosesContact With PeopleBlessed By GodPeople Who Blessed Others